Pronovix/WalkHub/sites/all/modules/contrib/metatag/README.txt

 the entity or bundle definition in hook_entity_info(); see metatag.api.php for further details and example code.

+The meta tags for a given entity object (node, etc) can be obtained as follows:
+  $metatags = metatags_get_entity_metatags($entity_id, $entity_type, $langcode);
+The result will be a nested array of meta tag structures ready for either output via drupal_render(), or examining to identify the actual text values.

 Troubleshooting / Known Issues
 ------------------------------------------------------------------------------
+* Image fields do not output very easily in meta tags, e.g. for og:image, without use of the Imagecache Token module (see below).
+This also provides a way of using an image style to resize the original images first, rather than requiring visitors download multi-megabyte original images.
 * When using custom page template files, e.g., page--front.tpl.php, it is important to ensure that the following code is present in the template file:
     <?php render($page['content']); ?>